vandeynze/salmon_culverts/README.md

 ## Use
 1. Download full repository
 2. Ensure all libraries are properly installed
-3. Run scripts in "R" subdirectory in order from 01-09 to generate output
+3. Run scripts in "R" subdirectory modules A-C
+4. Knit R Markdown in "output" subdirectory
+5. Explore content in "output" subdirectory

 *Note:* Pre-generated output is provided in directory